datamin-io/public-documentation/workflows/tasks-ip/python.md

 ### Limitations

-You can import standard Python modules, but not the `sockets`.
+You can import standard Python modules, but not the `socket`.